tratteria/website/content/docs/configuration/_index.md

       Additionally, the self-signed JWTs may contain other claims.

-      Tratteria extracts the `sub` claim of the self-signed JWTs into the `sub` claim of the issued Txn-Token.
+      Tratteria extracts the `sub` claim of the self-signed JWTs into the `sub` claim of the issued TraT.

     This is an optional configuration.
 When configured, it includes the following: